EquiticeDaRandomBoi/celeste-wasm/how.md

 stream.CopyTo(outstream);
 ```

-After putting `ReLogic.dll` into the library path, decompilation succeeded, and after installing all the dependencies Terraria uses, the project recompiles and launches on linux.
+After putting `ReLogic.dll` into the library path, decompilation succeeded, and after installing all the dependencies Terraria uses, the project recompiles and launches on linux. -->

+After extracting `ReLogic.dll` and putting it into the library path, decompilation succeeded, and after installing all the dependencies Terraria uses, the project recompiles and launches on linux.
 Now that we knew the decompilation was good, I created a project file for the new code targetting WASM and configuring emscripten.

 ```xml